ENHANCING SCENTS

 and NOSTRIL YOGA

 Indoors, where there is no wind, in your own room, most of your in-smell will be a mixture of your own body scent, and your own out breath.
-This may be reassuring, but it is not stimulating.
+This may be reassuring – our own odour is a constant in our changing lives, this is something real and secure – but it is not stimulating.

 So, you will need a variety of nice things to inhale.
 You don't want to inhale the same thing every day, a few days long if you enjoy it, but then it gets boring, and probably has one-sided effects.